Ask the Experts: When may HD-IIV or aIIV be used at ages below 65 years?

 In addition to print materials, Immunize.org periodically records live webinars and produces or shares short educational videos related to immunization.
 These webinars and videos reflect current information at the time they were recorded.

-Kelly Moore answers the question: Is influenza vaccination recommended during pregnancy?
+Kelly Moore answers the question: When does CDC recommend starting influenza vaccination?

 From a series of short videos—Talking About Vaccines with Dr. Paul Offit: Age Groups and Vaccines—from the Children’s Hospital of Philadelphia, Dr. Offit answers individual questions related to vaccines.